Execute

 - Output paths can be:

-if the workflow involves downloading the output later via a subsequentshell
+zos-temp://for Grace-managed temporary datasetszos://for persistent datasetsfile://if the workflow involves downloading the output later via a subsequentshelljob.

 See Virtual Paths & Job I/O for details on